 Creatinine is a waste product formed by the breakdown of a substance (creatine) important for converting food into energy (metabolism).
 The creatinine is filtered out of the blood by the kidneys and then passed out of the body in urine.

-Creatinine is produced at a steady rate and is affected very little by diet or normal physical activities.
-If the kidneys are damaged and cannot function normally, the amount of creatinine in the urine decreases while the amount of creatinine in the blood increases.
+If the kidneys are damaged and can't function normally, the amount of creatinine in the urine decreases while the amount of creatinine in the blood increases.

 WebMD Medical Reference from Healthwise